Kaaval Dheivam: Production

 After acting in several films, S. V. Subbaiah decided to venture into production.
 He chose to adapt Kai Vilangu, a novel of Jayakanthan; the film adaptation would be titled Kaaval Deivam.
-Ganesan who appeared in a cameo appearance completed his portions for five days in between the schedules of Uyarndha Manithan upon M. Saravanan's permission.
+It is the directorial debut of K. Vijayan.
+M. R. Krishnamurthy made his film debut with this film.
+Sivaji Ganesan, who made an extended cameo appearance, completed his portions in five days in between the schedules of Uyarndha Manithan upon that film's producer M. Saravanan's permission.

 Soundtrack

 The soundtrack was composed by G. Devarajan, while the lyrics were written by Mayavanathan, Thanjai Vaanan & Nellai Arulmani.

 Release and reception

 Kaaval Dheivam was released on 1 May 1969.
-Ananda Vikatan, in a review dated 8 June 1969, praised the film for its story and the cast performances.
+Ananda Vikatan, in a review dated 8 June 1969, praised the film for its story, the cast performances and the cinematography.
 The Indian Express in its review dated 3 May 1969 called it "a conventional picture and a departure from the usual Tamil film" and concluded "The technical side is not an asset to the film but despite these drawbacks, it is a warmly recommendable family picture".